Anjuabhi22/myworks/README.md

 # myworks
-It is a complete solution for the birthday paradox using Pythons
+It is a complete solution for the birthday paradox using Python